rodolforg/fet/examples/Algeria/Algerian-college/Find-the-gaps-readme.txt

 Mg may be null even if the user gives it a non-zero value, because the placement of the activities is semi-random.
 In this case may not take into consideration this value in the above relation;
 Which is simplified to the following relation:
 Nv = 20 - Nh

+I think it is better to use the latter relation(Nv = 20 - Nh) because of the random nature of the activities, which increases the number of virtual activities that should be added to the teachers concerned with one(+1).
+It is also better to put these virtual activities on the mornings
+(8:00 - 9:00 or 11:00 - 12:00), so as not to be surprised after the generation, we get a teacher table with a single hour grouped with a virtual activity or with a normal gap resulting from the constraint: Max gaps per week.